Sam-Rowe/DevOps-Map/README.md

 I have flip flopped on the connection names.
 I want to keep it simple and have as few edge types as possible to maintain the understanding of the map but some descriptions are better than others.

-__The three I have chosen are:__
+### The three I have chosen are:

 * Enables
    Enables is a one way -> edge.
 This Enables that to work.
 I considered, enhances but it isn't strong enough.
 Enables is almost Mandatory in my mind.
 * BetterTogetherWith
    This is better together with that. <--> A Bidirectional edge.
 Both nodes need to match the other for validation.
 They are both more useful when both are being used.
 But that does not mean they have to be.
 * ReducesFailureOf
    This reduces the failure of that. -> a one way edge.
 Not mandatory, the *that* can be done without *this* but it is more risky.
 I have considered changing the term to Increase Confidence In but thought it less accurate.
-Feel free to share with Sponsors and busines groups the constructed synonym in this context.
+Feel free to share with Sponsors and business groups the constructed synonym in this context.

 ## References and Libraries